adayilmax/Analysis-and-Visualization-of-my-Chess.com-games/README.md

 ## Results

 - The results of the analysis and visualization are available in the project's Jupyter Notebook or report.
-- Some key findings include my most successful openings as black and white, months where I had the highest win rate, my ELO rating over time and etc.
+- Some key findings include my most successful openings as black and white, months with the highest win rate, my ELO rating over time, etc.

 ## Future Enhancements